Committed to ensuring secure and productive international engagement

 • Through our membership of the Innovative Research Universities (IRU) network and Universities Australia, Griffith University has engaged with the Australian Government’s University Foreign Interference Taskforce (UFIT).
 UFIT includes representatives from universities, national security organisations and Commonwealth Departments.

-• Griffith University convenes a Countering Foreign Interference Working Group that provides strategic direction to promote and ensure secure engagement with international parties.
+• Griffith University convened a Countering Foreign Interference Working Group 2021-2023 that provided strategic direction to promote and ensure secure engagement with international parties and guide embedding secure engagement into our practices.

-• Griffith University requires reporting on risk management to our Executive Group and University Council.
+• Griffith University requires reporting on risk management to our Executive Group and University Council, with support from the Dean, Research Governance.

 • The deployment of targeted registers and assessment tools provides Griffith University with insight to guide proactive management of potential risks.